TheJare/stardust-48k/README.md

 - Assemble the source code into a binary, and convert it to snapshot format, with a valid stack pointer and entry point.
-Note the original snapshot was captured in the middle of the game running, but I wanted a reasonable entry point that sets everything up.
+Note the original snapshot was captured in the middle of the game running, but we wanted a reasonable entry point that sets everything up.
 - Tweak the snapshot to set the border color and disable interrupts.
 - At this point we have a valid snapshot that can be loaded and runs fine.

-I work on a Windows machine, so I have documented the commands to run the above steps inside the file [b.cmd](b.cmd).
+We work on Windows machines, so we have documented the commands to run the above steps inside the file [b.cmd](b.cmd).
 Adapt the paths in that file to your own installation if you want to use run it yourself.